-Learning to use assumptive language to move your sales discusses forward.
+Learning to use assumptive language to move your sales conversations forward.

 This assumptive strategy works on two levels:

-- By using this kind of language in talking to prospects you will become more confident in your pitch, and
+- By using this kind of language in talking to prospects you’ll become more confident, and

-- Using assumptive phrases will move your prospects forward in their decision-making process, without lingering on irrational objections.
+- Using assumptive language helps your prospects forward in their decision-making process, without lingering on irrational objections.

 Lets quickly learn how this tactic works and then get to some concrete examples.